The Importance of Wellness Exams

 Pet Wellness Exams Can Make a Huge Difference

-How Often Does Your Pet Need an Exam?
+How Often Should Your Pet See A Vet

 The aging process is accelerated in pets versus humans.
 A year is a long time in the life of a pet, so most vets recommend annual examinations for adult dogs and cats and every six months for senior cats and dogs.